Yamanashi: A Wine Lover's Paradise — The Appeal of Grapes and Wine

 - A red wine grape developed in Japan in the 1930s.

-③ Shine Muscat (for table consumption)
+③ Shine Muscat (table grape)

 The Appeal of Yamanashi’s Wine Industry